electronstudio/raylib-python-cffi/README.md

 # Installation

+If you are on a modern Linux you will probably want to create a venv:

+    python3 -m venv venv
+    source venv/bin/activate

-First make sure you have the latest pip installed:
+Then make sure you have the latest pip installed:

     python3 -m pip install --upgrade pip

 Then install

     python3 -m pip install setuptools
-    python3 -m pip install raylib==5.5.0.0
+    python3 -m pip install raylib==5.5.0.2

 On most platforms it should install a binary wheel.
 If yours isn't available then pip will attempt to build from source, in which case you will need to have Raylib development libs installed, e.g.